Table of Contents

-Let’s begin by understanding the basics.
-What is a legacy system?
 A legacy system can be a software application, a computer system, or a process or technology that is about to turn obsolete or already has.
-In fact, many misunderstand a legacy system to be an old, outdated one.
-While that is true in most cases, age is not the only parameter to define a legacy system.
+Age is not the only parameter to define a legacy system.
 It could refer to a system’s inability to meet organizational needs or discontinued vendor support.
 As an instance, a manufacturing unit’s software running on MS-DOS can be termed as a legacy.

-Among the many disadvantages of legacy systems, they don’t usually receive tech support which makes them complicated to maintain.
+Legacy systems usually do not receive tech support which makes them complicated to maintain.
 They’re incompatible with newer technologies which seriously limits the scope of enhancing their functionality.

 Over time it’s natural for businesses to evolve as well.
 The proliferation of mobiles and cloud-based applications has massively transformed the way people work, thus creating novel workflows as a consequence.
 Not surprisingly, legacy apps are a misfit in this environment made up of constantly evolving technologies and user behavior.

-Among the many examples of legacy systems, here’s one scenario – sales agents involved in fieldwork today naturally expect to be using their mobile phones to view and manage their work.
+Consider a scenario as simple as this – sales agents involved in fieldwork today naturally expect to be using their mobile phones to view and manage their work.
 However, with their legacy application not having a mobile version, they would be forced to carry their laptops everywhere to access it.
 Now, it may cause further inefficiency when the said app isn’t web-based which means that they can’t update inputs in real-time and have to make notes to be updated later.

-Legacy technology systems often form the bedrock of workflow operations in companies, for example, a legacy EHR system that has been in use within a hospital for decades.
+Legacy applications often form the bedrock of workflow operations in companies.
 In many cases, it so happens that companies choose to incrementally enhance these systems over a period of several years.
 This renders the application to become exceedingly complex and nearly impossible to replicate or replace.
 As a result, it turns out that these companies become prisoners of their legacy systems over time.

 Risks of sticking with legacy systems